dschmenk/PLASMA/README.md

 For loops that test at the top of the loop, use `while`.
 The loop will run zero or more times.

 ```
-a = c // Who knows what c could be
+a = c // who knows what c could be
 while a < 10
     // do something
     a = b * 2 // b is something special, I'm sure